-.
-In addition to collecting energy, you goal is also to finish levels in as fast a time as possible.
-At the end of each level you are graded on how well you did based on the number of batteries picked up as well as the speed in which the level was beaten at.
+In T.E.C. take control of a Tesla Energy Collector, a robot that works in virtual reality to serve humankind.
+The goal in each of the game's 21 levels is to accumulate energy in the form of picking up batteries.
+Every level has a certain number of batteries in which must be grabbed in order to successfully complete the level, very similar to the Special Stages in Sonic the Hedgehog 2.
+In addition to collecting energy, the goal is also to finish levels in as fast a time as possible.
+At the end of each level a grade is given based on how well was done based on the number of batteries picked up as well as the speed in which the level was beaten at.

 On February 1, 2012 Phoenix released a major title update.
 Included in the update are: